smarter-sh/smarter/doc/CHATBOT_API.md

 ### TLS/SSL Certificates

-The certificates issued and managed by `cert-manager` in Kubernetes for each environment only support the first level of subdomain, implemented as a wildcard, for example, `*.beta.api.smarter.sh` and thus, API domains like for example, `example.3141-5926-5359.api.smarter.sh`, fall outside of this scheme.
+The certificates issued and managed by `cert-manager` in Kubernetes for each environment only support the first level of subdomain, implemented as a wildcard.
+For example, `*.beta.api.smarter.sh`.
+Therefore, API domains like for example, `example.3141-5926-5359.api.smarter.sh`, fall outside of this scheme.
 Smarter therefore implements asynchronous tasks for creating per-customer and per-chatbot certificates and the requisite DNS TXT challenge records.

 ### Kubernetes Ingresses